mslosarz/aws-lambda-typescript/README.md

  That's all :) now you can enjoy playing with lambda written in TypeScript

-# There is also other way to do that!
+# There is another way to do that!
 As you can see this project contains Jenkinsfile so you can easily build and deploy this lambda automatically!

 (If you don't have remote jenkins you can spin up your local copy you can find project [here](https://github.com/mslosarz/aws-jenkins))